Uriopass/Egregoria/ARCHITECTURE.md

 ![](assets/crates_architecture.jpg)

-This is a codemap to showcase the different crate's usages and modules within some crates.
+This is a (not up-to-date) codemap to showcase the different crate's usages and modules within some crates.

 Approximately sorted by importance.

-## `map_model`

-Contains all the map related data.
-It contains the data about:
- - Roads/intersections/lanes/lots
- - Buildings
- - Terrain
- - Trees

-It is only raw data and operators (e.g. build this road here), but it doesn't contain any logic per se.

 ## `egregoria`